After Yang: Plot

-Jake tracks down Ada, who is revealed to be a clone.
-She confirms Jake's suspicions that Yang had been in a relationship with her.
-Jake and Kyra decide to move on, letting Yang decompose and donating his memories to the museum.
+Jake visits locations from Yang's memories to inquire about the blonde woman; neighbor George's daughter reveals that the woman is Ada, a clone who was secretly visiting Yang while the rest of the family were at work and school.
+Ada then visits the house, and confirms Jake's suspicions that she and Yang had been in a relationship.
+Mika continues to struggle with Yang's life being in-limbo, and Jake and Kyra decide the time has come to accept his death.
+They donate him to a museum, and both Mika and Ada say goodbye to his body.
 In a flashback, Yang and Kyra discuss the improbability of an afterlife.

-Jake talks to Yang's previous owner, Nancy, who mentions that Yang was not a new product.
-Jake discovers a setting on the memory bank that unlocks more of Yang's memories.
-They reveal that Yang had lived an entire life before either Jake or Nancy owned him, one in which he developed a relationship with a woman named Ada.
-The older Ada is revealed to have cared for the aging mother in Yang's first family.
-Ada later dies in a car accident.
-The younger Ada tells Jake that the person in Yang's memories was her great-aunt.
-At night, Mika tells Jake that she does not want to say goodbye to Yang.
+Jake tracks down Nancy, whom he believes to be Yang's previous and first owner.
+However, she explains that she bought Yang from Second Siblings as a refurbished unit, as well, before returning him five days later.
+Jake unlocks more of the memory bank to reveal Yang's true first life, in which he developed a relationship with another woman named Ada.
+This original Ada cared for the aging mother in Yang's first family, but later died in a car accident, and thus was cloned.
+The cloned Ada tells Jake that she had been told the person in Yang's memories was her great-aunt, but that Yang never revealed this original relationship.

+Kyra and Jake agree that they don't want Yang's body to go on display at the museum, but that his memories must be preserved and shared, as his existence mattered to many people.
+That night, Mika tells Jake that she does not want to say goodbye to Yang.
 Jake agrees, and Mika begins to sing a song previously heard in one of Yang's memories.

 Cast

 Production

-In June 2018, it was reported that producer Theresa Park had acquired screen rights to "Saying Goodbye to Yang", a short story written by Alexander Weinstein.
-The film would be written and directed by Kogonada.
+In June 2018, it was reported that producer Theresa Park had acquired screen rights to Saying Goodbye to Yang, a short story written by Alexander Weinstein, which would be written and directed as a film by Kogonada.
 In February 2019, it was announced that Colin Farrell would star in After Yang, which would be distributed by A24.
 In April 2019, Golshifteh Farahani, Justin H. Min, Sarita Choudhury, and Haley Lu Richardson joined the cast.
 In May 2019, Jodie Turner-Smith and Clifton Collins Jr. joined the cast, with Turner-Smith replacing Farahani.
 Principal photography began on May 1, 2019.

 Release

 The film had its world premiere at the Cannes Film Festival on July 8, 2021 before having its North American premiere on January 21, 2022 at the Sundance Film Festival, where it won the Alfred P. Sloan Prize.
 It was released simultaneously in theaters and streaming on Showtime on March 4, 2022.
+By 2024, it was available to stream on Amazon Prime Video.